marsyas/website/tutorial/tutorial.rst

 As you can hear, whatever frequency value we give to the "base" SineSource, others will compute their frequency values from the "base" one.

-We could further improve this by **add controls** to MarSystems which will act as temporary value placeholders.
+We could further improve this by **adding controls** to MarSystems which will act as temporary value placeholders.
 We can add controls to *any* MarSystem, including the composits.
 This is done by adding the ``+`` sign in front of the control value assignment: ``+ <new control name> = <value>``.